huy310304/NEP4-Training/J14 Training/README.md

 ## Phase 2: Combining Optimized Parameters

-By combining all optimized parameters, we achieved further reductions in force loss.
+We integrated all optimized parameters to achieve further reductions in force loss.

 - **Optimized Parameters:**
   - Neurons: 60 neurons in 1 layer